KDE/documentation-develop-kde-org/content/hig/powerful_when_needed.md

 ## User-driven extensibility
 The best KDE apps are modular, with extra functionality provided through plugins.
 This allows users to self-satisfy rather than asking the developers for new features.

-KDE Frameworks include the [KNewStuff](https://invent.kde.org/frameworks/knewstuff) system for getting and managing user-provided 3rd-party content from https://store.kde.org or any other [Open Collaboration Services](https://en.wikipedia.org/wiki/Open_Collaboration_Services) server.
+KDE Frameworks include the [KNewStuff](https://invent.kde.org/frameworks/knewstuff) system for getting and managing user-provided 3rd-party content from the [KDE Store](https://store.kde.org) or any other [Open Collaboration Services](https://en.wikipedia.org/wiki/Open_Collaboration_Services) server.
 Using KNewStuff, users can download new content and functionality.
 If you use a custom downloader UI, it is your responsibility to warn users that this content represents a digital Wild West with no assumptions of stability or safety!

 {{< alert title="Explicit “Basic” and “Advanced” settings" color="warning" >}}